realaisles/BerlinSalaryTrends/README.md

 - data analysis (e.g. Jupyter or other methods),
 - methodology & questionnaire improvements (if the survey will be recurring),
 - promotion (increasing the reach),
-- validation of German translation of README.
+- validation of German translation of README
+- improve data privacy & confidentiality disclaimer.

 Do you have relevant skills?
 Let me know!